 This little par bake allows the shredded potatoes to get that brown crust quite quickly, quite evenly, and helps to keep the centers of the potato shreds soft.

 Ok, now that you’ve read my obsessive spiel on crispy hash browns, let’s get to the breakfast skillet toppings.
 My crispy potatoes lend the perfect “bed” for sautéed peppers, bacon crumbles, eggs, and smoky gouda cheese.
 Or any cheese you prefer, really.
 It’s your typical eggs and hash breakfast, only taken to the next level.

 Check out my step-by-step photos below for some visuals.
 Living a gluten free lifestyle?
 Great news!
-This recipe joins my other gluten free recipes as “delicious, not only for a gluten free recipe.”
+This recipe joins my easy frittata recipe and my other gluten free recipes as “delicious, not only for a gluten free recipe.”
 Eat up!